CAN - Controller Area Network Bus

 - A generic higher layer protocol (CANopen) for use over CAN bus in spacecraft applications,

-- Techniques for synchronous data transfers over CAN bus for real time control applications based on CANopen,
+- Techniques for synchronous data transfers over CAN bus for real time control applications based on the (optional) CANopen protocol,

-- Time distribution over CAN bus for spacecraft applications based on CANopen,
+- Time distribution over CAN bus for spacecraft applications based on the CANopen protocol,

 - CAN bus frame identifier assignments,